 The message you are seeing is directly related to LDAP, and is informing the user that their LDAP account has been locked out.

 In a typical LDAP integration we do not store the user's LDAP password in the Spectrum database.
-So there is not reason to log into OneClick and change the password to match the LDAP password.
+So, there is not a reason to log into OneClick and change the password to match the LDAP password.
 The only reason you would want to set the password in OneClick is if you have enabled the "Allow User to Log In if either the LDAP Password is Invalid or the User does not exist in LDAP" or if the LDAP Integration Configuration page on the OneClick Web Server has the "Save LDAP passwords to CA Spectrum database" set to yes.

-if you see that a user account has been locked out, notify the LDAP Admin and have the account unlocked.
+If you see that a user account has been locked out, notify the LDAP Admin and have the account unlocked.